trustoverip/spec-up-t-website/docs/developer-guide.md

 This code must first be “compiled” before it enters `index.html`.
 Compiling in this case means that it will end up in the directory `/assets/compiled`.
 If it is there, it will end up in a newly generated `index.html` via the `render` step.
 For rendering, see the admin section.

-Dit is het commando om te compileren: `gulp compile`
+This is the command to compile: `gulp compile`

-Dus, als je client-side JavaScript hebt geschreven, of custom CSS moet je de volgende stappen nemen om deze code werkend te krijgen:

-However to compile the code, you need to use a Gulp command through the terminal (the “$” at the beginning is the command prompt, and you should not type it):
+So, if you have written client-side JavaScript, or custom CSS you need to take the following steps to get this code working (the “$” at the beginning is the command prompt, and you should not type it):

 ```